pozil/salesforce-react-integration/README.md

 This application demonstrates the following concepts:
 - use of the [Salesforce Node client](https://github.com/pozil/salesforce-node-client) library for Force.com OAuth 2.0 authentication and data interaction
-- use of the [Salesforce Lightning Design System](https://www.lightningdesignsystem.com) (SLDS) in a web application
+- use of the [Salesforce Lightning Design System](https://www.lightningdesignsystem.com) (SLDS) in a web application (all the CSS is provided by SLDS)

 ## Screenshots